Week 31: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Burt also served on the advisory board of Alfa Capital Partners, a private equity fund in which Alfa Bank was an investor.
 Per Week 21, the FBI is looking in links between Alfa Bank and Trump during the campaign.

-- Sen Kamala Harris was interrupted by McCain and then Burr during her questioning of Sessions.
+- Sen. Kamala Harris was interrupted by Sens.
+McCain and then Burr during her questioning of Sessions.
 Harris was also scolded by Burr for not being “courteous” in the hearing last week of Coats, Rogers and Rosenstein.

 - By a 98–2 vote, the Senate passed a new Russian sanctions bill which would impose additional sanctions, and limit Trump’s ability to lift them.